minbeomkim/minbeomkim.github.io/_news/announcement_20.md

 related_posts: false
 ---

 It is a great honor to complete my Ph.D. and receive the department’s 1st dissertation honor, **the Best Ph.D.
-Dissertation Award**.
+Dissertation Award 🎓🎓🎓**.